Ocean Cay (MSC’s Private Island): Complete Guide & Things to Know

 Shade is at a premium

-While Ocean Cay is being turned into an island paradise, it is still a work in progress.
-The cruise line planted thousands of trees, but there is still more to do.
+While Ocean Cay has transformed into an island paradise, it is still a work in progress.
+The cruise line planted thousands of trees, but they are still growing.
 As a result, many spots around the island are barren or only have some vegetation.
 That means natural shade is rare.

-As for the beach, the thousands of loungers are free to use, but if you want an umbrella for shade, you’ll need to rent one for the day.
+As for the beach, the thousands of loungers are free to use, but if you want an umbrella for shade, you’ll need to rent one for the day ($17 for the day)

 Traffic can be bad on the island